aytekinkaplan/complete-javascript/jsstudy009/guess_my_number/README.md

 "Guess My Number" is an interactive number guessing game built with **HTML**, **CSS**, and **JavaScript**.
 Players can choose between two difficulty levels and guess a number within the specified range.
 The game provides feedback after each guess, guiding the player towards the correct number.

+You can check out the live version of the project here: [Guess My Number Live](https://think-a-number.netlify.app/)

 ![Project Screenshot](./screenshots/screenshot.png)

 ````markdown